waqarahmad134/bean-kitchen/design_guidelines.md

-# Argu Kitchen Design Guidelines - Luxury Kitchen Renovation Clone
+# Bean Kitchen Design Guidelines - Luxury Kitchen Renovation Clone

 ## Design Approach: Premium Interior Design Reference

-This is a faithful clone of the Argu Kitchen WordPress theme - a luxury kitchen design and renovation showcase.
+This is a faithful clone of the Bean Kitchen WordPress theme - a luxury kitchen design and renovation showcase.
 The design draws inspiration from high-end interior design websites like those in the hospitality and home renovation space, emphasizing visual storytelling through rich photography and elegant typography.

 ## Core Design Elements